lehigh-university-libraries/isle/README.template.md

 # Introduction

-This is the development and production infrastructure for INSTITUTION's SITE_NAME.
+This is the development and production infrastructure for lehigh's isle.

 # Requirements